The ArcelorMittal Orbit is a unique attraction located in the Queen Elizabeth Olympic Park in London.

 It’s important to note that the ArcelorMittal Orbit ticket does not include access to any other attractions or exhibitions in the Queen Elizabeth Olympic Park.

-If you plan on visiting other attractions in the park, such as the Aquatics Centre or the Olympic Stadium, you’ll need to purchase separate tickets for those experiences.
+If you plan on visiting other attractions in the park, such as the Aquatics Centre or the Olympic Stadium, you must purchase separate tickets for those experiences.

-Additionally, the ArcelorMittal Orbit has some restrictions in place for visitors, such as a minimum height requirement for the slide and a maximum weight limit for riders.
+Additionally, the ArcelorMittal Orbit has some restrictions for visitors, such as a minimum height requirement for the slide and a maximum weight limit for riders.

 Visitors should review all terms and conditions before purchasing tickets to ensure they meet the requirements of the attraction.